medusajs/medusa/docs/content/deployments/server/deploying-on-qovery.md

 - A [Qovery](https://start.qovery.com/) account with a created organization.
 Qovery provides a free plan that you can use.
 - An [AWS](https://aws.amazon.com/) account that you’ll connect to a Qovery cluster.
-- A [GitHub](https://github.com/) account to create a repository to host your server’s codebase.
+- A [GitHub](https://github.com/) account to create a repository to host your backend's codebase.

 :::tip